The integral closure of a primary ideal is not always primary

 Recall that

 a linear space, so the tangent space of $V_2$ at $\boldp$ is $V_2$ itself.
 Now we have

 which violates Whitney's condition~(a). \end{proof}

 Furthermore, it is interesting to know that Example~\ref{ex:original_whit} also provides an example to show that Whitney stratification is different from the stratification given by isosingular sets in \cite{HW2013}.
+Let $V_0 = \{(0,0,0,0) \}$ be the origin.
 The stratification of $V_1$ given by isosingular sets is

 and the minimal Whitney Stratification of $V_1$ is